Isolated and dynamical black hole mergers with \texttt{B-POP}: the role of star formation and dynamics, star cluster

 In \bpop, the evolutionary timescales of dynamical BBHs are linked to the cluster evolution as follows.
-For each BBH, we select a cluster formation time ($t_{\rm for}$) as explained in the previous section, and sum it up to the BH formation time ($t_{\rm birth}$), which is provided directly by \mobse.
-The two BHs are assumed to reach the centre of the host cluster in a dynamical friction timescale $t_{\rm df}$ \citep[see e.g.][]{bt}
+For each BBH, we select a cluster formation time ($t_{\rm for}$) as explained in the previous section.
+We thus extract the formation time ($t_{\rm birth}$) from our \mobse\ catalogues and calculate the time over which the two BHs are expected to migrate into the cluster centre, i.e. the dynamical friction timescale $t_{\rm df}$ \citep[see e.g.][]{bt}

 where $m_*$ is the average mass of stars in the environment, $m_{\rm CO}$ is the mass of the heavy object (either single or binary), $r$ is its position, and $t_{\rm rel}$ is the relaxation time:

 with $\log\Lambda$ the Couloumb logarithm.